Easy Homemade Sloppy Joe Sauce From Scratch for Weeknight Dinners

 - Finely diced bell pepper for extra texture

-- A teaspoon of molasses for deeper sweetness
+- 1 teaspoon molasses for deeper sweetness

 1. Cook the onion and garlic